auth0/docs/articles/quickstart/backend/nodejs/interactive.md

 Pass the `checkJwt` and `requiredScopes` middlewares to the route you want to protect.

-In this configuration, only Access Tokens with the `read:messages` scope can access the endpoint.
+In this configuration, only access tokens with the `read:messages` scope can access the endpoint.

 <%= include('../_includes/_call_api') %>